nuejs/nue/packages/nuejs.org/docs/index.md

   - Highly valued | Type Safety | Minimalism

+UX developers approach development from the content side focusing on the problems and desires of it's audience:

 [image.gridpaper]
   small: /img/ux-development.png
   large: /img/ux-development-big.png

-UX developers approach development from the content side focusing on the problems and desires of it's audience.
 This reduces risk of over-engineering the technology stack.
 You may have the coolest technology choices in the world, with the sickest visual tricks possible, but if the content fails, everything fails.
 Or as [Steve Jobs says](//youtu.be/dI93BvrBxQ0?si=Ub2Q_S_E7uKVilVL&t=104):

 [quote.floating from="Steve Jobs"]
   You've got to start with the customer experience and work backwards for the technology